MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 * Branching and looping
 * Dialog management tasks such as starting a new dialog or cancelling, ending or repeating a dialog.
-* Memory management tasks such as creating, deleting or editing a property saved in memory.
+* Memory management tasks such as creating, deleting or editing a property saved in [memory][11].
 * Accessing external resources such as sending an [HTTP Request](#httprequest).
 * Preforming an [OAuth login request][4] and many others.